BrianInGermany/BrianInGermany.github.io/_posts/2022-02-10-contact_task_skeleton.markdown

 }
 ```
-The final product can be used to map both team members to the tasks you collaborate on and tasks to the team members involved:
+The final product can be used to map both team members to the tasks you collaborate on, and tasks to the team members involved:

 <figure>
 <img src="/assets/images/contact_skeleton.png" alt="contact_skel">